pretix/pretix/doc/plugins/presale-saml.rst

 All the same as in the above section on E-Mail addresses, those fields become non-editable by the user.

-Please be aware that some speciality question types might not be compatible with the SAML attributes due to specific format requirements.
+Please be aware that some specialty question types might not be compatible with the SAML attributes due to specific format requirements.
 If in doubt (or if the checkout fails/the information is not properly saved), try setting the question type to a simple type like "Text (one line)".